-“I’m positive that the interview has been quite successful and I’m satisfied with my performance.
-Is there anything you’d like me to clarify from our talk?”
+I think the interview has been quite successful, and I’m satisfied with my performance.
+Is there anything you’d like me to clarify from our talk?

-If you think that your performance in the interview is not satisfactory:
+If you think that your performance in the interview has been unsatisfactory:

-“I don’t think I managed to portray myself in the best light possible in this interview.
-However, I’m always trying to do my best.
-So, if there’s anything I could further clarify for you, I’d be more than happy to do so.”
+I don’t think I managed to portray myself in the best light possible in this interview.
+But I always try to do my best.
+So, if there’s anything I could further clarify for you, I’d be more than happy to do so.

-Data Architect Interview Questions
+Data Architect Interview Questions: Brainteasers

-18. What is the sum of the numbers from 1 to 100?
+- What is the sum of the numbers from 1 to 100?

-There are precisely 50 pairs of numbers from 1 to 100, whose sum is 101.
+There are precisely 50 pairs of numbers from 1 to 100, totaling 101.

 1 + 100 = 101, 2 + 99 = 101, 3 + 98 =101, etc.